Financial-Times/coco-pub-provisioner/README.md

 Tutorial
 --------

 If you're looking to provision a new pub cluster, the [tutorial](Tutorial.md) might be a better place to start than here.

 For developers
 --------------

 If you want to adjust provisioner's code, see [the developer readme](DEVELOPER_README.md) AND [the change process for provisioner](https://sites.google.com/a/ft.com/technology/systems/dynamic-semantic-publishing/coco/change-process-for-provisioner)

+If you want to set keys in the vault which are multiline or too long, see [the current workaround](LONG_AND_MULTILINE_KEYS.md).

 Set up SSH
 ----------